arm-university/Optimizing-Generative-AI-on-Arm-Processors/README.md

 ### **Lab 3: Comparative Inference Benchmarking on Arm Server and Edge Devices**

 1. Follow the setup stpes for `lab1` on your local Raspberry Pi.
-2. Follow the setup stpes for `lab2` on your Raspberry Pi, to create and connect to a cloud instance.
+2. Follow the setup stpes for `lab2` on your Raspberry Pi, to create and connect to a Cloud instance.
 3. Open `lab3.ipynb` to find the instructions for completing the lab

 ---

 ## **Additional Notes**
-- To complete this course you are required to have access to a Raspberry Pi 5, for the cloud sections, AWS can be utilised.
+- To complete this course you are required to have access to a Raspberry Pi 5, for the Cloud sections, AWS can be utilised.
 - For Lab 2 and 3 make sure to terminate the EC2 instance when you're done to avoid unnecessary charges.

 **Happy learning!**